 RNA molecule is also composed of phosphoric acid, a pentose sugar and some cyclic bases containing nitrogen.
 RNA has β-D-ribose in it as the sugar moiety.
 The heterocyclic bases present in RNA are adenine (A), guanine (G), cytosine(C) and uracil (U).
-In RNA the fourth base is different from that of a DNA.
+In RNA the fourth base is different from that of DNA.
 The RNA generally consists of a single strand which sometimes folds back.

 There are several different types of RNA and each has a specific function.

-- Ribosomal RNA – It is one of the component of ribosomes that are involved in protein synthesis.
+- Ribosomal RNA – It is one of the components of ribosomes that are involved in protein synthesis.